 PE in most states is a very small portion of state graduation requirements or college admission requirements.
 Sometimes as little as 1/2 credit (one 1/2 school year).
 When the homeschooled student shows 4 years of P.E., no one will care.
 (So what?
 It’s just P.E.)
 The colleges and universities looking at your transcript are mostly looking for 2 things: (1)GPA and (2)Rigor in coursework (AP courses, community college courses, etc. And no, when a homeschooled transcript labels a course as ‘honors’ no one takes that seriously.)

-A student who is in martial arts for two hours per week likely didn’t ‘just start’ martial arts.
-He or she probably started many years ago, maybe even at age 3 or 4.
+A student who is in martial arts for two hours per week likely didn’t ‘just begin’ martial arts.
+He or she probably began many years ago, perhaps at age 3 or 4.
 And perhaps they have a goal of earning their black belt.
 Odds are they are not earning any high belt levels in a school-sponsored PE class.

 Which do you think will carry more weight: